Nela Arias-Misson: Early life and education

 Nela Arias was born in Havana, Cuba on September 8, 1915.
 Her father, Amadeo Arias Rodriguez (who died when she was a child) and her mother, Sira Garcia Menendez, were from Asturias, Spain.
 They owned tobacco plantations in Cuba and traveled back and forth to Spain until World War I broke out and made trans-Atlantic travel impossible.
 As a result, they settled in Cuba.

 From early childhood, Nela Arias was fascinated by the world of art and even then started positioning herself to become a part of it.
-She studied with Armando Maribona (artist, journalist, professor at La Academia de Bellas Artes de San Alejandro and also Nela's relative) in Havana in the 1930s.
+She studied with Nela's relative Armando Maribona, and artist, journalist, professor at the Academia Nacional de Bellas Artes San Alejandro in Havana in the 1930s.
 Maribona was Nela's childhood mentor and no doubt helped nurture her artistic vocation.

 Life in the United States

 In 1941, Arias traveled to New York with her mother for medical treatment.
 They remained there several months and returned to Cuba by ship.
 On board, she met Willis Hesser Bird, a Sears, Roebuck & Company executive.
 Bird was a widower and had a six-year-old daughter, Barbara.
 They married in Havana two weeks later and moved to Haddonfield, New Jersey.
-Their daughter, Carole Bird, was born in Washington D.C. on August 9, 1942.
+Their daughter, Carole Bird, was born in Washington, D.C., on August 9, 1942.

 Right after Carole was born, Willis Hesser Bird was called to serve in the US Army in the Office of Strategic Services (precursor of the Central Intelligence Agency).
-After a brief time in Washington DC, he went overseas, serving in the China-Burma-India Theater.
+After a brief time in Washington, D.C., he went overseas, serving in the China-Burma-India Theater.
 The Army moved Nela Arias, her mother, grandmother, Carole and Barbara to Sarasota, Florida, an option given to officers’ families during the war when no men were left at home.
 When the war ended, they all moved to New York City.
 Bird asked Nela to move the family to Thailand, where he chose to remain.
 She refused, deciding to stay in New York.
 Their marriage ended in 1949.